wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 PROTIP: We prevent vulnerabilities <srong>before</strong> they are created as vulnerable resources by finding <strong>violations</strong> in Infrastructure definition code, using a CI/CD pipeline to run <strong>static scans</strong> referencing <strong>Policies as Code</strong>.

 <a href="#PolicyCheckTools">Several vendors have created static scan programs</a>.
-Checkov and TFSec have an interface to the popular <strong>VSCode</strong> text editor on <strong>laptops</strong>, which "shifts left" the work of security earlier in the development lifecycle.
+Checkov and TFSec have an interface to the popular <a href="#VSCode">VSCode</a> text editor on <strong>laptops</strong>, which "shifts left" the work of security earlier in the development lifecycle.

 The crucial skill needed today is expertise at <strong>manually editing</strong> Terraform files which are "bulletproof".